benitez9rh/tkinterGmshOGS-GINA_UpscaleMapping/paper.md

 ## Acknowledgements

 This work was possible due to the sponsorship of Quintessa, the School of Geosciences at the The University of Edinburgh and Nuclear Waste Services, part of the Nuclear Decommissioning Authority in the United Kingdom.
+Acknowledgement must also be made to Dr. Roberto Rizzo for his guidance, support and motivation into publishing my code.
 The code uses various other Python's [@VanRossum1995] packages such as PyKrige [@Murphy2022], Scipy [@Virtanen2020], Pandas [@McKinney2010], Numpy [@Harris2020] and matplotlib [@Hunter2007].
 Other smaller and non-published code contributions used are cited and acknowledged accordingly as comments and/or links in the code.